-“Darren not only knew all there is to know but importantly for me understood my mind-set in wanting to get back to 100% as soon as possible.
-I trusted his advice even if it was something I didn't necessarily want to hear!
-Darren was key to getting me back to full training when an injury first occurred.
-Then by seeing him regularly I was able to keep on top of my training, keeping my body strong and healthy, to train more and recover faster”
+DK Injury Clinic not only knew all there is to know but importantly for me understood my mind-set in wanting to get back to 100% as soon as possible.
+I trusted their advice even if it was something I didn't necessarily want to hear!
+This was key to getting me back to full training when an injury first occurred.
+Then by attending regularly I was able to keep on top of my training, keeping my body strong and healthy, to train more and recover faster.

 "I wanted to let you know how well I am doing after attending your clinic.
 The improvement in my foot and ankle in little over a month is amazing.
 I am very glad I took my Orthopaedic consultants advice and contacted you.
 The front of my foot had a number of chipped bones and a fractured shin bone they are all much stronger.
 I completed a 5km walk this week, this time last month I could only manage 1km.
 A combining treatment plan of orthotics insoles and laser treatment has worked wonders, again thank you for helping me improve my quality of life and getting me back on my feet!"